eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 > welfare-maximizing MEV seems to be at odds with the current fee market structure.

-This is because, as they are defined now, fees serve a pretty individualistic purpose: An actor pays a fee to get a better service.
+This is because, as they are defined now, fees serve a one-dimensional purpose: An actor pays a fee to get a better service.
 The higher the fee paid, the higher the actor's priority with respect to being included.
 Yet, if we are maximizing for welfare, it may very well be that a given transaction, even if being provided with the highest fee, would serve a much better purpose if it wasn't included first.
 In this case we face a dilemma: An actor paid a lot to be included first, but the overall welfare is maximized (maybe with a little loss for the actor in question) if the transaction is included later.
 What do we do?
 Do we honor the idea that 'the more you pay, the better you get treated' or do we maximize welfare altogether?

 We do not have an answer for this, and whatever decision one takes has a clear political and ideological connotation.
-We are merely pointing out that as things stand now welfare-maximization may be at odds with how market fees are defined.
+As others have, we are merely pointing out that as things stand now welfare-maximization may be at odds with how market fees are defined.

 ## Intents: Better UX but for a price